 As a portrait photographer, one of my favourite types of work is couples photography.
 Here are some tools and tricks I have learned along the way about couple poses.

-Have Them Coordinate Outfits
+12. Have Them Wear Coordinating Outfits

 What the couple is wearing affects their mindset.
 You can tell from the way a person poses and their facial expression if they are comfortable or not.